 If you think that atorvastatin is causing side effects and they're making you want to stop taking it, talk to your doctor first.
 They may be caused by another problem and not the medicine.
 Your doctor may suggest lowering your dose or changing your medicine.

 In rare cases, it's possible to have a serious allergic reaction (anaphylaxis) to atorvastatin.

 These are not all the side effects of atorvastatin.
-For a full list see the leaflet inside your medicines packet.
+For a full list, see the leaflet inside your medicine packet.

-Some medicines affect the way atorvastatin works and can increase the risk of serious side effects.
+Some medicines can affect the way atorvastatin works and can increase the chances of you having serious side effects, such as muscle damage.

 - some HIV medicines

 - warfarin, a medicine to help prevent blood clots

 - ciclosporin, a medicine for psoriasis and rheumatoid arthritis